-“For the past few years, one of my highest priorities has been finding the person who would make me happiest and to share my life with.
-Now that I have found someone who is beginning to fulfill this want, I have found that it has become (scarily) my highest priority to nurture and preserve this relationship.
+“One of my highest priorities has been finding the person who would make me happiest and to share my life with.
+Now I have found someone who is beginning to fulfill this want.
+It has become (scarily) my highest priority to nurture and preserve this relationship.

 1) Try to live in the moment.
 Not everyone has the blessing of being with a person who loves them.
 Those of us who do are very fortunate.
-Since the future is uncertain (I tell myself that either of us could die tomorrow due to accidents and such) we cannot know for sure that we’ll have this moment tomorrow, so enjoy it while it’s here.
-Whenever you find your mind wandering into the future, bring it back into the moment and enjoy it, whether you’re with him or doing something else in your life.
-This moment will never come again.
-Live it to the full.
+TThe future is uncertain and we cannot know for sure that we’ll have this moment tomorrow, so enjoy it while it’s here.
+Whenever you find your mind wandering into the future, bring it back into the moment.
+Enjoy the present, whether you’re with him or doing something else in your life.
+If tomorrow never comes, you would have had today.

 2) Be grateful for what you have.
 It’s very human to desire certain outcomes.
 Only those who learn to be grateful can escape the never-ending spiral of wanting more rather than being happy with what we have.
 And we have so much, if only we had eyes to see.
 Whenever you find yourself wishing for more in the relationship, shift your focus instead to what you already have, and count your blessings.
 Doing this will enrich not only your relationship but your life, as your entire attitude changes.